se4ai2223-uniba/glassDetection/data/Selfie/README.md

 ### Curation Rationale

-[More Information Needed]
+The choice of the Selfie Dataset was due to the fact that, the GlassDect model has been designed as an auxiliary system for biometric authentication.
+The authentication action seems like taking a selfie, and this is the reason why we have chosen this dataset.

 ### Source Data

 #### Initial Data Collection and Normalization

-In order to be used for the Glasses Detection task, a phase of feature selection has been done taking in consideration over the 36 attributes just 2 of them: Glasses and Sunglasses.
-After this phase the dataset has been divided into 2 classes, one with subject wearing Glasses (both Glasses and sunglasses) and the other without.
+In order to be used for the Glasses Detection task, a phase of feature selection has been done taking in consideration over the 36 attributes just 2 of them: `glasses`, `sunglasses`.

-With this split the dataset was unbalanced because just the 13% of the samples belong to the Glasses class.
-In order to overcome this problem an offline data augmentation (flipped, rotation and brightness shifting) phase was performed on the Glasses class, so in this way the dataset becomes balanced.

-#### Who are the source language producers?

-[More Information Needed]

-### Annotations

-#### Preprocessing
+From the original data collection, a `.h5` file has been created for practical reasons to be used in the training phase. [comment](come è struttrato) In order to create a label that represent when a subject is wearing glasses, a logic OR has been done between the previews two labels that represent `glasses` and `sunglasses`.
+The results shows that the two resulting classes were unbalanced, so a balancing phase has been done using the offline data augmentation(flipped, rotation and brightness shifting) only to the images with subject wearing glasses.

 A preprocessing has been done using the following techniques in the following order:

 1. Face alignment: an alignment tool, which is widely used in tasks that work on faces.
 It can be seen as a form of “data normalization” and it is composed by 3 steps:
-    * Center the image
+    - Center the image
-    * Rotate the image such as the eyes lie is on horizontal line
+    - Rotate the image such as the eyes lie is on horizontal line
-    * Scale the image such that the size of the faces are approximately identical
+    - Scale the image such that the size of the faces are approximately identical
 2. Sharpening filter: used to enhance the edges of objects and adjust the contrast and the shade characteristics.

 ## Considerations for Using the Data

 ### Known Limitations

-* Unbalanced data with respect to the classes (Glasses and No Glasses) that we are using
+- Unbalanced data with respect to the classes (Glasses and No Glasses) that we are using
-* High variability among all the samples in the dataset
+- High variability among all the samples in the dataset
-* Some images are wrong labeled
+- Some images are wrong labeled

 ## Additional Information

-### Dataset Curators

-[More Information Needed]

 ### Licensing Information

-[More Information Needed]
+The authors said that this dataset must be limited only to the research purposes

 ### Citation Information